mvenzke-axway/axway-open-docs/content/en/docs/apim-reference-architectures/container-aws/_index.md

 ### Performance goals

-An important factor for achieving your goals with the EMT deployment is to define a set of performance goals.
+An important factor for achieving your goals with a deployment in containers is to define a set of performance goals.
 These will be unique for a specific set of APIs, deployment platform, and clients' expectations.
 Later in the document, we show an example of the performance metrics that have been achieved in testing a reference architecture by the Axway Managed Cloud team.

 ## Implementation details